HackYourFuture-CPH/JavaScript/javascript1/week3/homework.md

 # Homework

-### Get git ready to work on homework

-Using the `hyf-homework` repo.
-In the terminal run `git status`

-If there are changes that have not been committed, figure out what to do with those changes

-- Should they be committed to another branch?
-- Should they be committed to `master`?
-- Should they be discarded?

-When you have figured out what to do with the changes and fixed those.
-Write `git status` again.
-If it says `nothing to commit, working tree clean`.
-Then you are ready to create the branch for this weeks homework.

-#### Creating the branch

-Using the `hyf-homework` repo write this command

-`git checkout master` - You are now on the `master` branch

-`git checkout -b javascript-javascript1-week3`

-This will create and checkout the branch so you are ready make commits to it

-[This video](https://www.youtube.com/watch?v=JcT4wmK1VcA) can help.
-On slack use the #git-support channel to ask questions about git

 ## Why should i even do this homework?

 Array's has lots of helper functions, that is used all the time when developing js applications.
 It is super helpful to be able to **manipulate an array** like **removing elements** or **adding elements** at specific indexes.
 Another helpful function of arrays is to know **where a specific item is** in the array.